-ABDiff is a Kaleidoscope alternative for macOS for teams who want a serious text diff and merge tool first, then broader comparison workflows for images, video, folders, and Mach-O binaries.
+ABDiff is a Kaleidoscope alternative for macOS for teams who want a serious text diff and single-window merge tool first, then broader comparison workflows for images, video, folders, hex data, and structured binaries.

 Pricing modelABDiff is a one-time purchase.
 Kaleidoscope 6 currently requires an active subscription.